Katrin-Dashkevich/realtor_site/README.md

 # realtor_site
-This project is realtor's personal web-site
+This project is realtor's personal web-site.
+Here I used:
+- Python
+- Django
+- HTML
+- CSS
+- Bootstrap
+Also I wrote some texts, based on  SEO rules.